 Sheath: The Nylon case is strong and has a holding strap.
 The belt loop option is useful to carry the machete.

 You might find this machete good at cleaning brushes, cutting small weeds, Recreational Use, suburban use and many more.
 Try it and don’t forget to share your review with us.

 - Shallow hollow grind

 13: Ontario Knife Company – Military Machete – Best for Outdoors

 Ontario Knife Company has been making machetes for over 70 years.
 Outdoor adventurers highly like their outdoor cutting tools.
 This Ontario Military Machete is an excellent chopper; chopping hardwoods is a piece of cake for it.

 The main thing to consider in a machete after quality is its blade length and balance, this machete fulfils the entire criteria of being a good one.

-Handle: It features high impact shatterproof polymeric plastic handle.
+Handle: It features a high impact shatterproof polymeric plastic handle.
 The handle scales are screwed tightly by rivets.
-Chiefly, the handle part near the blade is a bit curved to acts as a finger guard.
+Chiefly, the handle part near the blade is a bit curved to act as a finger guard.
 Indeed, the handle size perfectly suits for sturdy grip even for large hands.

 The Gerber Versafix fixed blade machete is an all-purpose outdoor cutting tool that is good for chopping, slicing, and batoning.
 The unique wider belly of this machete allows easy chopping while the inner blade part is good for slicing.

 For bushcrafters, this machete is good for carving.
 This machete size fits your backpack.
-If you are looking for a machete for clearing brush, camping, medium way chopping in less budget, then this one perfect for you.
+If you are looking for a machete for clearing brush, camping, or medium way chopping on a less budget, then this one is perfect for you.